-Following are four recommended steps to take the student from an idea through the proposal and enroll in an Independent Study.
+The following steps take the student from an idea through the proposal and enrollment in an Independent Study.

 Two of the most common types of independent study are shown below with specific features to include in a proposal for research with a faculty member.